 These are some groups that can assist in securing a PPR license.
 Information about the media that they own the rights for can be found on each site:

 The Services for Students with Disability (SSD) Office at Binghamton University will work with faculty and instructors who have SSD-registered students in their classes to make sure that assigned media viewing is fully accessible.
 Binghamton University Libraries maintains a close relationship with SSD to assist in making these materials available, and as possible will work to provide suitable viewing areas as needed and possible.
-Please see the Libraries' Students with Disabilities Services page for more information.
+Please see the Libraries' Accessibility Services page for more information.